 Are you looking to make your next career move after the New Year?
 Have you already begun to update your LinkedIn profile and resume?
 Our 5 reasons to job hunt during the holidays may make you reconsider your timing and begin your search today.

 Yes, you read that right.
-The pool of applicants with whom you’re competing is smaller during the holiday season; as many job seekers tend to take a break from their search during the holidays.
+The pool of applicants you’re competing with is smaller during the holiday season.
+This is because many job seekers opt to take a break from their search during the holidays.
 You could be the first in line to get an interview and beat the “after holiday rush” when many people return to their search, or, embark on one following the “new year/new job” mentality.
 While the number of open jobs tends not to change, the number of people to fill those jobs does during this window.
 Why compete when you can stand out?

 Many job seekers have experienced this before–a hiring process that seems to drag on for months on end.
-This is because companies are in no rush to fill rolls until year-end rolls around.
-The reason is twofold: One, hiring pulls on resources that may already be pushed to the max and two, they realize that if those roles are left unfilled budget dollars can be taken away or, allocated elsewhere.
+The reason might surprise you.
+Companies are in no rush to fill rolls until year-end rolls around.
+Their reasoning is twofold: one, hiring pulls on resources that may already be pushed to the max and two, they realize that if those roles are left unfilled budget dollars can be taken away or, allocated elsewhere.
 Your odds are much better at landing a coveted position that has been “left open” now than any other time.

 If you’re looking for a new job, we encourage you to consider starting your search during the holidays.
 As Q1 rolls around, there will be more people looking for a job (thus greater competition).
-Why not get a head start and begin your New Year with a great new job?
+Why not get a head start and begin your new year with a great new job?
 Check out our Current Openings to apply for a specific opening or submit a general application to be considered for new openings as they become available.